sense-i-co/docs/docs/DOWNLOAD.md

 3. Click the **Open File** option.

-Depending on your Windows security settings, a warning dialogue box couldpossibly display, titled **Windows protected your PC**.
+Depending on your Windows security settings, a warning dialogue box could possibly display, titled **Windows protected your PC**.

 :::note
 The colour of this dialogue box may vary depending on your chosen Windows theme settings.